aynurasultan/spotify_clone/README.md

 ## 🛠️ Technologies Used

-HTML: The structural components of the app. 🏗️

-CSS: The visual design and styling of the app. 🎨

-SCSS: SCSS is used for advanced styling and organization. 💅

-JavaScript: JavaScript powers the dynamic functionality of the app. 🖥️

-API Integration: A music API is used to fetch song data. 🎧

 - **HTML**: The structural components of the app. 🏗️
 - **CSS**: The visual design and styling of the app. 🎨
 - **SCSS**: SCSS is used for advanced styling and organization. 💅